jonleopard/dotfile-starter/README.md

-# Welcome to the dotfiles example repo!
+# Welcome to the dotfile starter!

 Let's start off with symlinking some dotfiles with GNU Stow!
 First, make clone this repo into your home directory: